 Richard leads the development of NoRedInk’s user interface.
 Prior to NoRedInk, Richard architected a data visualization framework for high-throughput genomic sequencing, built a long-form writing web app that could be brought up and used offline, and worked for three other startups—two of which he cofounded.
 He has a bachelor’s degree in Computer Science and an MBA, both from Washington University in St. Louis.
 He nods approvingly when grocery store express checkouts are labeled “10 items or fewer” instead of “10 items or less.”

 Ben keeps the company running and growing smoothly.
 Before joining NoRedInk, Ben was a lawyer, a college admissions officer, and co-founder of an educational media company.
 He holds a JD/MBA from Stanford and an AB in Linguistics from Harvard, and his favorite usage error to correct is “jive” vs. “jibe.”

 Jocey spends her days figuring out what we’ll teach next on NoRedInk and, more importantly, how we’ll teach it.
 Before joining the team, she was a Teach for America corps member in Los Angeles.
 She holds an AB in Social and Cognitive Neuroscience from Harvard and an MA in Urban Education from Loyola Marymount.
 Jocey always gets a chuckle out of the silly meanings created by misplaced modifiers.

-Ned works with our Premium schools and districts and is a wealth of information for those looking to upgrade from the free version of the site.
+Ned oversees our Partnerships and Customer Success teams and is a wealth of information for those looking to upgrade from the free version of the site.
 Immediately before joining NoRedInk, he worked in management at a logistics company; before that, he was a Teach For America corps member in Chicago, where he used NoRedInk in his classroom.
 Ned holds a BA from Oberlin College, he loses sleep at night over comma splices.